-Not only are many undergraduate classes like Honors Real Analysis at a semi-Graduate level, but Undergraduate students are also given the opportunity to take other, real graduate level courses provided that students fill the prerequisites.
-The Research Experience for Undergraduates allows students to intensively study and research a particular area of mathematics and serves as a possible introduction to graduate level research.
-Most of mathematics I have studied through both my school work and my independent studying has dealt with solving problems that have already been solved.
+Not only are many undergraduate classes like Honors Real Analysis at a semi-Graduate level, but Undergraduate students are also given the opportunity to take other, real graduate-level courses provided that students fill the prerequisites.
+The Research Experience for Undergraduates allows students to intensively study and research a particular area of mathematics and serves as a possible introduction to graduate-level research.
+Most of the mathematics I have studied through both my school work and my independent studying has dealt with solving problems that have already been solved.
 To solve problems that have a known answer is much different than to approach the unknown.
 The REU would be the best way for me to experience an introduction to this unknown.
 UChicago's Directed Reading Program allows undergraduates to be paired with grad students and undertake projects that they may be interested in.
 In addition to gaining knowledge on a topic of interest, this program will allow me to develop relationships with students and faculty -- relationships which are vital for a future in academia.

 I want to be able to share and relate my experiences to other peers, whether in my own field of mathematics, but also in other areas of interest.
 One thing I've become quite acquainted with over my years of study is loneliness.
 Most of my friends actively discourage me from pursuing a career in pure mathematics, and of my friends that do, in fact, understand my appreciation for math, I cannot converse with them in topics like Field Theory, the Construction of Real Numbers, of anything else that I may be interested in.
-I am by myself: my ideas are kept to myself; elegant problems that I find are shared with no one other than myself; and my appreciation of mathematics is more-or-less unique.
-I want to be an in environment where I can academically converse with the rest of my peers with an ultimately shared appreciation for knowledge.
+I am by myself: my ideas are kept to myself; elegant problems that I find are shared with none other than myself, as my appreciation of mathematics is more-or-less unique.
+UChicago will provide me an environment where I can academically converse with my peers, as a result of an ultimately shared appreciation for knowledge.

 I have an intrinsic desire -- a need -- to be the best mathematician that I can.
 My passion for mathematics will force me to achieve this innate desire regardless of my education, but, that being said, an education at UChicago will allow me to surpass my goals and reach beyond into the unknown.